mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.0.1-Release-Notes.md

 ## Updated Features

+### Password parameter

+In the configuration entry for a _service_ or _monitor_, the value of the password to be used can now be specified using `password` in addition to `passwd`.
+The use of the latter will be deprecated and removed in later releases of MaxScale.

+    [SomeService]
+    ...
+    password=mypasswd

 ### Routing hint priority change

 Routing hints now have the highest priority when a routing decision is made.
 If